Import - Advanced¶

 This feature is only available for the advanced import.
 The import via Add Media in the iMenu is not affected by this.

-To automatically convert a present4D Project that was created with an earlier version of the software:
+To automatically convert a VR-Suite Project that was created with an earlier version of the software:

 data

-beside present4D application (.exe) or inside the Project Portal folderxxx-xxx
+beside the VR-Suite application (.exe) or inside the Project Portal folderxxx-xxx

-To manually convert multiple present4D Projects that were created with an earlier version of the software, follow these steps for each project:
+To manually convert multiple VR-Suite Projects that were created with an earlier version of the software, follow these steps for each project:

 data